facebook/docusaurus/website/docs/migration-from-v1-to-v2.md

 ---
-id: migration
+id: migration-from-v1-to-v2
-title: Migration
+title: Migration from v1 to v2
 ---

 This doc guides you through migrating an existing Docusaurus 1 site to Docusaurus 2.

-This migration guide is targeted to Docusaurus user with translation and/or versioning features disabled and assumes the following structure:
+**Note: This migration guide is targeted at Docusaurus users without translation and/or versioning features and assumes the following structure:**

 ```sh
 ├── docs